marsbroshok/mlops-labs/README.md

 Both workshops and code samples are designed to run in a reference MLOps environment.
 This section provides instructions and automation scripts for setting up the environment.

 ### Workshops
-This section contains a number of blueprint workshops.
+This section contains blueprints for instructor led ML Engineering workshops.
 It is expected that instructors will use them as a starting point to create a customized workshop addressing the needs of a specific audience.
 Multiple bluerprints can be combined to create a comprehensive, multi-day workshop.
-The blueprints are designed to be instructor led.
-To evolve them into a self-study format, the accompanying instructions would have to be enhanced.

 ### Code Samples
 This section compiles code samples demonstrating design and code patterns for a variety of ML Engineering topics.
 Each code sample is standalone and contains a brief description of the illustrated pattern.